 Why this course?

-This is a part-time accredited specialist course for all teachers working with bilingual learners.
 It’s open to qualified teachers as well as allied professional workers such as speech and language therapists and educational psychologists.

 You’ll enhance your knowledge and practice of innovative approaches to curriculum design and delivery for bilingual learners.